 User interface logic: The code responsible for the interaction between the user and the application; handles tasks such as event listening, user input forms, DOM manipulation, display and styling.
-We have not covered how to write the actual code for this yet; don't worry!
+We haven't learned how to write the actual code for this (except via

 Because they are responsible for entirely separate things, code for business logic and user interface logic should always be separated.